Christian Yelich Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.44 team ERA that ranks 20th among all league pitching staffs.
+- The Diamondbacks' 4.48 team ERA ranks 22nd among all MLB pitching staffs.

-- The Diamondbacks rank 17th in baseball in home runs surrendered (82 total, 1.1 per game).
+- Diamondbacks pitchers combine to allow 83 total home runs at a clip of 1.1 per game (to rank 18th in the league).

-- Nelson gets the start for the Diamondbacks, his 15th of the season.
-He is 3-4 with a 5.30 ERA and 46 strikeouts through 71 1/3 innings pitched.
+- Gallen makes the start for the Diamondbacks, his 16th of the season.
+He is 8-2 with a 2.96 ERA and 100 strikeouts in 91 1/3 innings pitched.

-- The right-hander last appeared on Thursday against the Philadelphia Phillies, when he went four innings, allowing five earned runs while giving up 10 hits.
+- The righty last pitched on Saturday against the Cleveland Guardians, when he went seven innings, allowing one earned run while giving up six hits.

-- In 14 games this season, the 25-year-old has amassed an ERA of 5.30, with 5.8 strikeouts per nine innings.
-Opponents are hitting .300 against him.

 © 2023 Data Skrive.
 All rights reserved.